Cabinet of South Africa: Milestones

+Pre-1994 history

-On 31 May 1910, former Boer military general and the former prime minister of the Transvaal Colony Louis Botha became the first Prime Minister of the newly established Union of South Africa—the forerunner of the modern South African state.
+On 31 May 1910, former Boer military general and the former prime minister of the Transvaal Colony Louis Botha became the first prime minister of the newly established Union of South Africa—the forerunner of the modern South African state.
 He appointed the first cabinet of the Union of South Africa after the general election held on 15 September 1910.
 It consisted of members of the now-defunct South African Party.
 For the next fourteen years, it only consisted of members of the SAP.
 Botha died in 1919 and was replaced with another Boer general and SAP member, Jan Smuts.

 In 1924, J. B. M. Hertzog of the National Party became prime minister through a coalition with the Labour Party and appointed a cabinet that consisted of National Party and Labour Party members.
 In 1934, the Hertzog's National Party and the South African Party merged to form the United Party.
 Hertzog won the 1938 general election, but in 1939 the United Party was divided between supporters of Hertzog and those of his Justice Minister Jan Smuts because of the question of South Africa's role in the Second World War.
 Hertzog was voted out in the United Party and resigned as prime minister, which allowed Jan Smuts to form a government in coalition with the Dominion Party and the Labour Party.
 The 1948 general election was won outright by D. F. Malan's Herenigde Nasionale Party and Malan appointed his first cabinet composed of National Party members.
 For the next forty-six years, South Africa would be governed by the National Party.

 On 31 May 1961, South Africa became a republic and Queen Elizabeth II was replaced as head of state with a state president with largely ceremonial powers.
 The Prime Minister was still head of government and appointed/dismissed members of the cabinet.
 In 1984, the constitution was amended and the office of prime minister was abolished while the office of state president was given more responsibilities.
 State president P. W. Botha was now the head of state and head of government.
 In the 1984 tricameral parliamentary elections, Allan Hendrickse's Labour Party won a majority of seats in the coloured House of Representatives, while Amichand Rajbansi's National People's Party won a plurality of seats in the Indian House of Delegates.
 Hendrickse and Rajbansi were appointed to serve in Botha's second cabinet as Minister of Coloureds' Affairs and Minister of Indian Affairs, respectively, becoming the first non-white members of the South African cabinet.